Frequently Asked Questions

 -

-No. Throughout the public information program in 2024, there were numerous potential designs shared and all of them retained or replaced the playfield.
+No. Throughout the public information program in 2024, there were numerous designs shared and all of them retained or replaced outdoor space at Cassingham.

 Examples of these designs, which are still posted on the District website, are linked below: